Electric Dryer - Runs But Does Not Heat

 If your electric dryer runs but will not heat there are a few things you can check before scheduling service.

-- The dryer should be on a separate 208V/240V electrical outlet.
+- The dryer should be on a separate, dedicated 208V/240V electrical outlet.

-- An electric dryer may run with a partial voltage of 110 volts, but it will not heat unless it has 208/240V, 30 amps.
-The circuit breaker could have partially tripped, even if it does not look as though it has.
-Turn off the breaker to the dryer and turn it back on to restore full power.
+- An electric dryer may run with a partial voltage of 120 volts but it will not heat unless it has a 208V/240V power supply.
+The circuit breaker could be partially tripped even if it does not look as though it has tripped.
+Turn off the circuit breaker that supplies power to the dryer and turn it back on, then see if the dryer heats properly.

-- Make sure you have the right timer selection, fabric setting, and temperature selection.
-The timer should be set to dry and not fluff or cool down.
-Move timer pointer to mid-range selection.
+- Make sure you have the right cycle selection, fabric setting and temperature selection.
+The cycle should be set to a dry cycle and not fluff or cool down.

-- Make sure front of dryer is not blocked; air flow is needed to dry.
+- Make sure the front of the dryer is not blocked.
+Proper air flow is needed for the dryer to dry properly.

-- Remove the screws holding the metal plate in place to access the terminal block connections.
+- Remove the screws holding the power cord cover in place to access the terminal block connections.

-- Check the power cord; look for burnt, broken, frayed, or loose wire connections.
-If wires and/or terminal connections are burned, broken, or frayed, then replacement of both will be necessary.
+- Check the power cord.
+Look for burnt, broken, frayed or loose wire connections.
+If wires and/or the terminal connections are burned, broken or frayed, then replacement of both will be necessary.

 If the above suggestions do not resolve the issue, service may be needed.
-If you would like to schedule a service appointment, please contact GE Consumer Service at 1-800-432-2737 or schedule a service appointment on-line.
+For service, please schedule an appointment with GE Appliances Factory Service